Ir0nC0wb0y/GarageSensor/README.md

 # GarageSensor

-This project sets out to create a useable garage sensor using inexpensive parts.
+This project sets out to create a useable garage parking distance sensor using inexpensive parts (easily sourced from AliExpress).

 # SW Development Plan: